jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 SHOULD NOT use metadata members to affect how schema validation, as described in
 {{semantics}}, works.

-Users MAY expect expect metadata members to be understood by other parties, and MAY use metadata members to affect how schema validation works, if these other parties are somehow known to support these metadata members.
+Users MAY expect metadata members to be understood by other parties, and MAY use metadata members to affect how schema validation works, if these other parties are somehow known to support these metadata members.
 For example, two parties may agree, out of band, that they will support an extended JTD with a custom metadata member that affects validation.

 # Semantics {#semantics}